Menopausal Fatigue, its causes and treatment options

 Because OSA interferes with sleep and hinders the body’s ability to oxygenate the blood, people with OSA can wake up feeling like they’ve barely slept a wink.
 In CPAP therapy, the patient sleeps wearing a mask hooked up to a machine designed to keep airways open through the continuous flow of air.

-If you believe you are experiencing symptoms of, or suffering from Fatigue and Menopause, or have questions about it, please see your doctor.
+If you believe you are experiencing symptoms of, or suffering from Fatigue in Menopause, or have questions about it, please see your doctor.

 We also invite you to establish care with Dr. Aliabadi.
 Please click here to make an appointment or call us at (844) 863- 6700.